How will my book be sold?

 Here’s a starting list of things to do, in conjunction with the publicist:

 - Present the book to every organization that you are affiliated with personally and professionally.
 Direct readers and media to the imprint website page for your book and your own website(s).
-Focus it around the time of the ebook price promotion, more in Ebooks.
+Focus it around the time of any READER OFFERS.

-- Distribute the press release, the one on your Marketing Support page or your own version, to the free online release distributors. (i-newswire.com, prweb.com, PRlog.com, etc.).
-More in Press releases and media.
+- Distribute the press release, the one on your Marketing page or your own version, to the free online release distributors. (i-newswire.com, prweb.com, PRlog.com, etc.).
+More in PRESS RELEASES

-- Review books on similar subjects to yours on Amazon, and other websites such as Barnes & Noble and Waterstones.
+- Review books in your imprint or others on similar subjects to yours on Amazon, and other websites such as Barnes & Noble and Waterstones.
 It will encourage others to do the same for you.
-Use the Author to author section of the Help forum.
 Before publication we submit endorsements to Amazon and other sites, after publication customers can add reviews to the retail sites.
+Swap reviews with others authors on our Facebook authors groups listed in SOCIAL NETWORKING

 HOW DO I ORDER MY BOOK?